cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

 Can you find out from ChatGPT the following
-- What's the best practice to respond to reviewer reviews in a PR?
+- What's the best practice to respond to reviewer reviews in a pull request?
-- How to respond to comments in a conversation in a PR?
+- How to respond to inline comments in a conversation in a pull request?

 You can use this PR to practice them.